ashishkrb7/Building-Systems-with-the-ChatGPT-API/docs/Language Models, the Chat Format and Tokens.md

 ## Setup
 #### Load the API key and relevant Python libaries.
-In this course, we've provided some code that loads the OpenAI API key for you.
+Some code that loads the OpenAI API key for you.

 ```python